vasyl-khomko/jghjjhf/README.md

   false
 ```
 ### stripTags
-strip out html tags from string<br/>
-**Important: this filter jobs it's not to replace ng-bind-html directive, it's only for tiny plain text
+strip out html tags from string<br /> **Important: this filter jobs it's not to replace ng-bind-html directive, it's only for tiny plain text

 ```js
 $scope.text = '<p class="paragraph">Lorem Ipsum is simply dummy text of the printing...</p>';